 - A. Each employee is eligible for full family coverage for health insurance.
-Should an employee require less than full family coverage, he/she is eligible to participate in the cost savings with the City. - B. Employees who participate in the program must continue to maintain their coverage in the City's dental, vision, life, AD&D, and long-term disability plans.
-Participation in these plans is required for all employees ("Required Coverage - Employee Only"). - C. Employees who choose to decline the City's health coverage must provide certification of other coverage.
+Full-time employees who choose to decline the City's health coverage are eligible to participate in the cost savings with the City.
+Part-time employees are not eligible to participate in the costs savings program with the City. - B. Employees who participate in the program must continue to maintain their coverage in the City's dental, vision, life, AD&D, and long-term disability plans.
+Participation in these plans is required for all employees ("Required Coverage Employee Only"). - C. Employees who choose to decline the City's health coverage must provide certification of other coverage.
 This certification must be filed with the Human Resources Division. - D. Participants in the program will receive their share of the cost savings as taxable income. - E. Participants in the program will receive benefits as follows:

-Family Coverage for dental & vision - no health \$225/month Required Coverage - Employee only \$250/month Full coverage for employee and 1 named dependent \$75/month Full coverage - employee only \$175/month
+Family Coverage for dental & vision - no health \$225/month Required Coverage - Employee only \$250/month